Dr. Lorna Peters

 Professor Lorna Peters

-Dr. Peters leads a multifaceted career as a performer, teacher and recording artist.
-She has performed countless recitals ranging from French Baroque to 20th-Century American music.
-She has given solo and chamber music concerts in California, New York, Washington, D.C., Austria, Germany, Holland and Switzerland, and her performances are frequently heard on National Public Radio and Austrian radio.
-An adventurous performer, she recently filled in on three days’ notice as soloist in a critically acclaimed concert series of Handel Concertos with Monica Huggett and the Portland Baroque Orchestra.
-Notable concerts have included an all Brahms recital on her 1880 Viennese piano in honor of the centenary of the composer’s death, and a series of concerts on the sesquicentennial of Chopin’s death at the Salzburg Music Festival, where she is a regularly featured artist.
+Lorna Peters, pianist and harpsichordist, leads a multifaceted career as a performer, teacher and recording artist.
+She has given solo and chamber music recitals in New York, Washington, D.C., Canada, Austria, Germany, Holland and Switzerland.
+Her repertoire ranges from French baroque to 20th-century American music, and her performances are frequently heard on National Public Radio and Austrian radio.
+Notable concerts have included a recital of 20th-century music for solo harpsichord, an all Brahms recital on her 1880 Viennese piano in honor of the centenary of the composer’s death, a Handel organ concerto with the Portland Baroque Orchestra and Monica Huggett, solo and chamber music recitals at the Berkeley Early Music Festival, and a series of concerts on the sesquicentennial of Chopin’s death at the Salzburg Music Festival, where she is a regularly featured artist.

-From 1993 to 1995 Dr. Peters was visiting assistant professor of music at Lawrence University.
-She is currently associate professor of piano, harpsichord, chamber music, and music theory at California State University, Sacramento, and maintains a private studio of aspiring pianists and harpsichordists.
+From 1993 to 1995 Dr. Peters was on the faculty of the Lawrence University Conservatory of Music.
+She is currently professor of piano, harpsichord, chamber music, and director of the ensemble Camerata Capistrano in the School of Music at California State University, Sacramento.